Ms Freya Horsfield

 Engagement and collaboration (selected)

-2016 - lay advisor to the APTiTUDE project, an NIHR-funded project which aims to develop a complex intervention which can reduce antibiotic prescribing in dentistry.
+2016-2019.
+Member of advisory committee to the APTiTUDE project, an National Institute for Health Research-funded project to develop a complex intervention aimed at reduction of antibiotic prescribing in dentistry.

 - Horsfield, F. (2016).
 Rievaulx Abbey: update on a long-term landscape conversation.
 Teesside Archaeological Society Bulletin 20: 22-24.